Tech-Daniel/Coding-Problems/Arrays/Two_Number_Sum/README.md

 2. Loop through each element i in the array using the first loop.
 3. Inside the first loop, start another loop from the element next to i to the end of the array.
 4. In the inner loop, check if the sum of the current pair of elements equals the target sum.
-5. If it does, add the indices of these two elements to the result list.
+5. If it does, add the numbers of these two elements to the result list.
 6. Return the result list if a pair is found, or an empty list if no pair adds up to the target sum.

 ### Approach 2: Hash Table